rp-rs/rp-hal/README.md

 ## Getting Started

-So, you want to program your Raspberry Pi Silicon, using the Rust programming language.
+So, you want to program your new Raspberry Silicon microcontroller, using the Rust programming language.
 You've come to the right place!

-This repository is `rp-hal` - a collection of high-level drivers for the RP2040 and various associated boards, like the Raspberry Pi Pico and the Adafruit Feather RP2040.
+This repository is `rp-hal` - a collection of high-level drivers for the Raspberry Silicon RP2040 micontroller and various associated boards, like the Raspberry Pi Pico and the Adafruit Feather RP2040.

-If you want to write an application for Raspberry Pi Silicon, check out our [RP2040 Project Template](https://github.com/rp-rs/rp2040-project-template).
+If you want to write an application for Raspberry Silicon, check out our [RP2040 Project Template](https://github.com/rp-rs/rp2040-project-template).

-If you want to write code that uses the Raspberry Pi Silicon PIO State Machines, check out [pio-rs](https://github.com/rp-rs/pio-rs).
+If you want to write code that uses the Raspberry Silicon PIO State Machines, check out [pio-rs](https://github.com/rp-rs/pio-rs).
 You can even compile PIO programs at run-time, on the RP2040 itself!

 If you want to try out some examples on one of our supported boards, check out the list of *Board Support Packages* below, and click through to see the various examples for each board.

 Before trying any of the examples, please ensure you have the latest stable version of Rust installed, along with the right target support:

 ```sh
 rustup self update